-Having a poor credit score can make it more costly to get financing for things like an auto or mortgage loan.
-But it can also lead to higher car insurance premiums because carriers regard customers with credit issues as riskier prospects.
-If you have bad credit, you’ll pay $963 more per year, on average, for car insurance.
+Having a poor credit score can make it more expensive to finance things like an auto or a home.
+It can also lead to higher car insurance premiums because carriers regard customers with credit issues as riskier prospects.
+If you have bad credit, you’ll pay $2,229 more per year, on average, for car insurance.

 Here’s what you need to know about auto insurance for bad credit, companies that don’t check credit scores and whether getting car insurance quotes affects your credit.